kevinmiles/jabra-node-sdk/electronrendererhelper/README.md

-      // As window is now fully loaded we can instantiate our api server for the client. jabraServer = await jabraServerFactory.create('<Set your Jabra API key here>', { /* config here if needed */}, fullyLoadedWindow);
+      // As window is now fully loaded we can instantiate our api server for the client. jabraServer = await jabraServerFactory.create('<Set your Jabra API key here>', { /* config here if needed */}, false, // set to true if support for non Jabra devices. fullyLoadedWindow);
     });
     ```